isb-cgc/readthedocs/docs/source/sections/webapp/IGV-Browser.rst

 Using IGV Desktop Application to View Aligned Reads in Google Cloud Storage
 ----------------------------------------------------------------------------

-You can also download and use the IGV desktop application to view aligned reads stored BAM files in Google Cloud Storage.
+You can also download and use the IGV desktop application to view aligned reads stored in BAM files in Google Cloud Storage.
 To do this, `download <http://www.broadinstitute.org/software/igv/download>`_ the most recent version of IGV.
 After launching IGV, go to the "Settings" menu to enable the Google Menu item in the application (`directions <http://googlegenomics.readthedocs.io/en/latest/use_cases/browse_genomic_data/igv.html>`_ on how to do this).

 To load BAM files from ISB-CGC Google Cloud Storage, use the "File" > "Load from URL..."  menu item in the IGV application, entering the path to the bam file in GCS.
 Paths to BAM files stored by ISB-CGC can be found using the ``cohorts().cloud_storage_file_paths()`` and ``samples().cloud_storage_file_paths()`` APIs described `here <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/progapi/progapi3_api/cohorts_cloud_storage_file_paths.html>`_.